rubygems/rfcs/text/0000-ownership-transfer.md

 If the owner clicks on confirmation link and `token_expires_at > Time.zone.now`, state will change to confirmed.
 The link will have to be recreated if it is expired.

+`enum status: { pending: 0, confirmed: 1 }` will be added with default scope to show only confirmed gem owners.

 Table Name: **ownership_requests** [new]

 |Column Name|Type|Details|